If music be the food of love, play on. But make sure you use this super little DAC to get the best out of your Raspberry Pi audio!

-The pHAT DAC provides a super affordable high-quality DAC for the Raspberry Pi.
-Pumping out 24-bits at 192KHz of audio goodness from the Raspberry Pi's I2S interface on the 2x20 pin GPIO header.
-Since it's digital audio, it sounds really good, much better than the onboard analog audio.
-The 3.5mm stereo jack comes soldered onto the board already.
+This pHAT provides a super affordable high-quality DAC for your Raspberry Pi.
+It pumps out 24-bits at 192KHz from the Raspberry Pi's I2S interface on its 2x20 pin GPIO header.

 - 24-bit audio at 192KHz